|

 the development and management of countless ponds within Niagara County.
 Ponds

-can be constructed for fish production, fire protection, water for livestock and
+production, fire protection, water for livestock and

 landscape improvement.
 Whatever the reason, it is important to have a good